Functional principal component analysis with informative observation times: Discussion

 \section{Discussion}

 To handle the informative observation time process, we describe identifying assumptions that are tantamount to the missingness at random assumption; that is, the unobserved outcomes are unrelated to the probabilities of observations so long as controlling for observed information.
-In practice, if a prognostic variable that is related to the observation time process is not captured in the data, the observed information is not sufficient to explain away the dependence of the longitudinal outcomes and the observational time process, leading to observations not at random or missingness not at random \citep{pullenayegum2016longitudinal,sun2021recurrent}.
+Our weighting strategy can be readily extended to other functional principal component analyses, such as the Principal Analysis by Conditional Expectation proposed by \cite{yao2005}.
+Empirical results in $\mathsection$S.3.1 and $\mathsection$S.4 demonstrate similar performance to the proposed approach, while theoretical comparisons will be explored in future research.
+More robust and efficient estimation than weighting-alone estimators can be developed by using the augmentation of the conditional mean functions (\citealp{coulombe2024multiply}), which will be another interesting future research topic.
+In practice, if a prognostic variable that is related to the observation time process is not captured in the data, the observed information is not sufficient to explain away the dependence between the longitudinal outcomes and the observational time process, leading to observations not at random or missingness not at random \citep{pullenayegum2016longitudinal,sun2021recurrent}.
 Because such assumptions are untestable, sensitivity analysis methodology is critically important for assessing the robustness of the study conclusion against violation of assumptions; however, no such methodology has been developed previously.
-In the future, we will develop a sensitivity analysis toolkit following \citep{robins1999sensitivity,yang2017sensitivity} for functional data with irregular observation times.
+In the future, we will develop a sensitivity analysis toolkit following \citep{robins1999sensitivity,yang2017sensitivity,smith2022trials} for functional data with irregular observation times.